mariliacristina/employees-restful-web-service/README.md

 # employees-restful-web-service
-This project is a RESTful web service whose objective is to simulate a database, offering functions to search, insert, update and delete employees.
+This project is a RESTful web service whose objective is to simulate a database, offering functions to search, insert, update and delete employees in a file.

-# Como fazer o setup
+# How to setup
 First, you need to install node and npm on your machine.

 Then, inside the "employees-api" directory, open a terminal and install the dependencies with the following commands: